UK's Sunak, Biden to focus on deepening economic ties at White House meeting

-WASHINGTON, June 8 (Reuters) - U.S. President Joe Biden and UK Prime Minister Rishi Sunak will focus on deepening close economic ties between the United States and Britain when they meet at the White House on Thursday, with Russia's war in Ukraine another big topic for the NATO allies.
+WASHINGTON, June 8 (Reuters) - U.S. President Joe Biden and British Prime Minister Rishi Sunak were expected to focus on deepening close economic ties between the United States and Britain as they gathered at the White House on Thursday, with Russia's war in Ukraine another big topic for the NATO allies.

-U.S. and British officials said the two leaders will review a range of global issues, including joint economic and security interests, artificial intelligence, support for Ukraine, and further action to accelerate the clean energy transition.
+The two leaders shared laughs and more sober sentiments in the Oval Office about the close relations between prior leaders from the two countries as they previewed topics for the meeting, including artificial intelligence, Northern Ireland as well as joint economic and security interests, including in Asia.

-The meeting, their fourth in as many months, comes as Western officials race to ascertain whether Russia was responsible for the destruction of the Nova Kakhovka dam, which has displaced thousands of people and caused major economic and environmental damage.
+The meeting comes as Western officials try to ascertain whether Russia was responsible for the destruction of the Nova Kakhovka dam, which has displaced thousands of people and caused major economic and environmental damage.
 Ukraine and Russia have traded blame for the dam's destruction.

 The two leaders will field questions at a joint news conference after their meeting, an opportunity not afforded to every world leader who visits the White House, and will also issue a joint statement, officials said.

+Sunak joked that he would not create the same imposition on Biden that World War II-era British Prime Minister Winston Churchill did by allegedly wandering around the White House residence in the middle of the night when he was a guest of President Franklin D. Roosevelt.

+Sunak brought Biden two gifts, a personalized Barbour jacket and a book written by an ancestor of Biden's in the 19th Century.

 Biden and Sunak last met in Hiroshima, Japan, at the Group of Seven summit last month.
-They also met in Belfast in April and in San Diego in March at a trilateral event marking the defense partnership of the U.S., Australia and Britain.
+They also met in Belfast in April and in San Diego in March at a trilateral event marking the defense partnership of the United States, Australia and Britain.

-The two will discuss joint U.S.-UK leadership on critical and emerging technologies, as well as coordinated efforts to strengthen both countries' economic security, White House press secretary Karine Jean-Pierre said on Wednesday.

-The discussion will touch on artificial intelligence safety, Britain announced late Wednesday, saying it would host the first summit on the issue this autumn to discuss how the risks of AI can be mitigated through internationally coordinated action.
+Thursday's discussion will touch on artificial intelligence safety, Britain said on Wednesday, saying it would host the first summit on the issue this autumn to discuss how the risks of AI can be mitigated through internationally coordinated action.

 Sunak hopes to strengthen trading ties between Britain and the United States, keen to show some progress after the Biden administration quashed any speedy prospect of a post-Brexit free trade agreement between the two countries.

-Sunak is also expected to try to win Biden’s backing for defence minister Ben Wallace’s bid to become the next secretary-general of NATO.
+Sunak is also expected to try to win Biden's backing for defense minister Ben Wallace's bid to become the next secretary-general of NATO.

 The British leader visited the U.S. Capitol on Wednesday, where he met with Republican and Democratic congressional leaders.